DataFire/Integrations/integrations/generated/zuora/README.md

 ### Action_POSTsubscribe

 This call performs many actions.
 Use the subscribe call to bundle information required to create at least one new subscription.

+**Note:** This feature is unavailable if you have the Orders feature enabled.
+See [Orders Migration Guidance](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/AB_Orders_Migration_Guidance) for more information.

 The call takes in an array of SubscribeRequests.
 Because it takes an array, you can submit a batch of subscription requests at once.
 You can create up to 50 different subscriptions in a single subscribe call.